B.S.C.E. in Civil Engineering

 Program Educational Objectives

-BSCE Graduates of the Civil Engineering Department at the University of Mississippi, within 3-5 years after graduation, will:
+BSCE Graduates of the Civil Engineering Program at the University of Mississippi, within 3-5 years after graduation, will:

 - Practice in civil engineering, environmental engineering or a related area to serve society.

 - Continue to develop professionally by obtaining advanced degrees, professional registration and/or certification as appropriate for their qualifications and careers.

 - Assume leadership roles in their profession and/or communities.